The Falcon and the Winter Soldier: Sets and costumes

 Production designer Ray Chan previously served as supervising art director on many MCU films.
 Chan and the producers wanted to give the series a "global feel", with a focus on filming on location.
 The general color palette for the series is dark and muted, with some exceptions: the Blip refugee camps are lighter and washed-out, Madripoor has more saturated colors, and Wilson's home in Louisiana has brighter colors and bolder prints.
 Costume designer Michael Crow, who also previously worked on several MCU films, extrapolated from Wilson's streetwear looks in the films but added more color and texture to align with the series' brighter Louisiana scenes.
 For Barnes, Crow was influenced by the classic Americana style and wanted him to have the same "flavor" as Steve Rogers, wearing what someone from the 1940s who is trapped in modern times would wear.

 The series' superhero suits were designed by Marvel Studios' design team with input from Crow and the series' costume department.
 Crow then looked to techniques used to make superhero suits for the films when bringing the new designs to life for the series.
 Walker's Captain America suit is "more structured, more armored, and darker" than the suits worn by Rogers in the films, with the white sections removed.
 His U.S. Agent costume from the end of the series is very similar to his Captain America suit, for practicality reasons, but has an updated color scheme based on the comics.
 In contrast, Wilson's new Captain America suit has a lot of white in it which makes it stand out from the series' general muted look, and provides "a layer of hope and brightness", according to Crow.
 The suit includes a comic-accurate cowl that Crow knew straight away was going to cause issues for the design team, and would require visual effects to complete.
 The suit also includes elements that show it was created by Wakandans, including metal wings that Wilson can use as a shield.

 Zemo wears a purple mask inspired by the character's balaclava from the comics.
 The series' version is a structured mask with material over the top.
 Zemo's coat was intended to feel like an "old Sokovian military uniform", taking inspiration from traditional Slavic clothing and Polish and Russian overcoats from World War II.
 Fur was added to the coat to keep the costume faithful to the comics.
 The design team intended for the Flag Smashers' masks to look like they bought cheap masks and painted on their logo themselves.
 They initially added a fabric layer to the masks for added texture, but felt this was too similar to Zemo's mask.
 The Flag Smasher's logo was designed by Marvel Studios' design team based on the comics.
-For the Flag Smasher's clothing, Crow went with minimalist designs so they felt like they were coming from refugee camps.
+For the Flag Smashers's clothing, Crow went with minimalist designs so they felt like they were coming from refugee camps.